Gholdengo: Appearances

 Gholdengo first appeared in the 2022 video game Pokémon Scarlet and Violet, which is set in the Paldea region; it is classified as Ghost- and Steel- type Pokémon and obtainable by evolving from Gimmighoul in either its Chest Form or Roaming Form.
 A limited number of Chest form Gimmighoul can appear near structures such as ruins and watchtowers around Paldea, capturing or defeating them can earn the player between 30 and 777 coins.
 Alternatively, infinitely respawning Roaming form Gimmighoul also appear around structures such as ruins and Pokémon Centers, in which drop between 1 and 200 coins upon fleeing the player after interacting with them.
 Evolving Gimmighoul into Gholdengo requires the player to collect 999 Ghimighoul coins.
 Gimmighoul have also occasionally appeared in Tera Raid events, where they have a chance of being shiny, allowing for players to evolve it into a shiny Gholdengo.
+It was initially absent from Pokémon Legends: Z-A until the release of the Mega Dimension DLC.

 Gholdengo can be seen in other spin-off Pokémon video games, such as Pokémon Café ReMix.
 Roaming form Gimmighoul and Gholdengo were added to Pokémon Go in February 2023.
 Players were required to connect their Pokémon Go accounts to their copy of Scarlet or Violet to collect the Coin Bag and Golden Lure Module items, with the latter to be used on PokéStops; for a limited time the Gold Stops give coins as well as can spawn Roaming form Gimmighoul that can drop coins based on throwing accuracy, 999 coins are needed in order to evolve one into Gholdengo.
 This mechanic was designed for groups of players during in-game events to place many Golden PokéStops to rack up coins quickly.
-During Gos 9th anniversary event in July 2025, Golden PokéStops could appear naturally for a brief time; however, due to a visual bug the PokéStops didn't appear golden, confusing players and prompting Niantic, Inc. to acknowledge the issue and work on a fix.
+During Gos 9th anniversary event in July 2025, Golden PokéStops could appear naturally for a brief time; however, due to a visual bug the PokéStops did not appear golden, confusing players and prompting Niantic, Inc. to acknowledge the issue and work on a fix.
 In September 2024, Gholdengo was added to Pokémon Masters EX alongside the character Lear during an event where the player can earn 1,000 diamonds, the in-game currency.
 Gholdengo has been featured on a variety of cards within the Pokémon Trading Card Game, including the sets Paradox Rift, Paldean Fates and Raging Surf; one of the card designs in the latter set was designed by veteran Pokémon card design Akira Komayama.
 Some cards, as well as a Gholdengo emblem, would later feature in the mobile game Pokémon Trading Card Game Pocket.

 Gholdengo has made an appearance in Pokémon: The Series, debuting in the 105th episode of Pokémon Horizons: The Series in which protagonist Liko and her friends encounter one at the beach whilst it's surfing.
+In the same episode, supporting character Dot catches a Gimmighoul; it later evolves into a Gholdengo in the 120th episode.